roubachof/uno.extensions/doc/Overview/PropertySelector/rules.md

 ---
-uid: Overview.Reactive.Rules
+uid: Overview.PropertySelector.Rules
 ---
-# Feeds code analyzers
+# PropertySelector code analyzers

 ## PS0001
 **A property selector can only use property members.**